explorerhq/sql-explorer/README.rst

 EXPLORER_DEFAULT_ROWS                   The number of rows to show by default in the preview pane.
 1000
 EXPLORER_SCHEMA_INCLUDE_TABLE_PREFIXES  If not None, show schema only for tables starting with these prefixes.
 "Wins" if in conflict with EXCLUDE       None  # shows all tables
 EXPLORER_SCHEMA_EXCLUDE_TABLE_PREFIXES  Don't show schema for tables starting with these prefixes, in the schema helper.                                ('django.contrib.auth', 'django.contrib.contenttypes', 'django.contrib.sessions', 'django.contrib.admin')
 EXPLORER_CONNECTION_NAME                The name of the Django database connection to use.
-Ideally set this to a connection with read only permissions  None  # Which means use the 'default' connection
+Ideally set this to a connection with read only permissions  None  # Must be set for the app to work, as this is required
+EXPLORER_CONNECTIONS                    A dictionary of { 'Friendly Name': 'django_db_alias'}.
+All                                                      {}  # At a minimum, should be set to something like { 'Default': 'readonly' } or similar.
+See connections.py for more documentation.
 EXPLORER_PERMISSION_VIEW                Callback to check if the user is allowed to view and execute stored queries                                     lambda u: u.is_staff
 EXPLORER_PERMISSION_CHANGE              Callback to check if the user is allowed to add/change/delete queries                                           lambda u: u.is_staff
 EXPLORER_TRANSFORMS                     List of tuples like [('alias', 'Template for {0}')].
 See features section of this doc for more info.            []